Enteee/duckpond.ch/_drafts/reMarkable.md

 But this is just a guess.
 If you have a better idea about what might be going wrong, I am curious to hear about them in the comment section.
-Having spent quite a few hours on this issue I finally gave up getting the linux client to work.
+Having spent quite a few hours on this issue I finally gave up getting the Linux client to work.

 # [rMAPI]